Toporin/SatochipApplet/README.md

 Disadvantages:
 - This is still experimental code, use with caution!
-- Key derivation is a bit slow(derive a new hardened key takes about 10 seconds)
 - Building the applet is a bit tricky
 - The software implementation of HMAC-SHA512 could have an potential impact on the physical security against side-channel attacks (for attackers with physical access to the chip).